JelleZijlstra/taxonomy/docs/future-work.md

 - Make the editor not allow leaving required (non-null) fields empty (especially enums)
 - Export feature on release
   - Provide a documented interface for each table
+- Reconsider valid name rules for nomina dubia and species without genera
+  - Currently they revert to the original name
+  - Should instead use the current genus or a recent well-known genus

 ## New or disabled checks